-Guy Fawkes and the Gunpowder Plot, commemorated on 5 November every year in the UK, fits well into a lieux et formes de pouvoir theme.
+Guy Fawkes and the Gunpowder Plot are commemorated on 5 November every year in the UK on Bonfire Night.
+Pupils from A2 can discover the background to this annual event.
 Lycée pupils can investigate how a failed terrorist from the seventeenth century has become the face of the Anonymous protest movement.

 Lycée level pupils will no doubt be intrigued to discover that the “Anonymous” protest mask (or, for comic fans, the mask from “V for Vendetta”) actually represents Guy Fawkes.
 This article from The Economist is simple enough for B2-level pupils to get the gist of.